-Elizabeth Short also spoke to Neil Mitchell on Melbourne’s Radio 3AW about the current campaign for voluntary assisted dying across Australia, and specifically in Victoria.
-Elizabeth encouraged people to get out and make their voices heard by politicians and also to go along and watch the Fade to Black movie.
+On 21 July, Elizabeth Short spoke to Neil Mitchell on Melbourne’s Radio 3AW (8.40 min) about the current campaign for voluntary assisted dying across Australia, and specifically in Victoria.
+In an interview which 3AW entitled ‘“Just bloody well get off your bums and do it.”
+Widow’s message to the government’, Elizabeth encouraged people to get out and make their voices heard by politicians and also to go along and watch the Fade to Black movie.

 Jeremy Ervine’s Fade to Black won an Impact Docs Award of Excellence.
 Impact Docs’ mission is to “support and promote filmmakers who are making a difference in the critical issues of our times through producing impactful documentaries and who are inspiring and entertaining audiences with their stories.”
 Click for details

 Click for a detailed article about Peter Short and the making of this movie in The Good Weekend (SMH) 23 January 2015 ‘Final project: Peter Short’s campaign for change; When corporate high-flyer Peter Short became terminally ill, he focused not only on living a better life, but campaigning for greater choice at the end of it.’